AdobeDocs/workfront.en/help/resource-mgmt/resource-mgmt-overview/get-started-resource-management.md

 >[!NOTE]
 >
->Resource Management is never a stagnant process in `Workfront`.
+>Resource Management is never a stagnant process in Workfront.
 As the schedules of your projects, the availability of your users, or their roles change, you must continually adjust the information about your resources, their assignments, and their allocations to projects, tasks, and issues.

-The process of managing resources in  `Workfront` includes the following stages:
+The process of managing resources in&nbsp;Workfront includes the following stages:

 <ul>
- <li><span class="bold">Configuration</span>: As a resource manager or Project Owner, you or your <span>Workfront administrator</span> must configure certain fields and objects in your <span>Workfront</span> instance before managing your resources.
-For more information about the prerequisites necessary to start managing resources in <span>Workfront</span>, see the <a href="#prerequisites" class="MCXref xref" xrefformat="{para}"> Prerequisites for accurate resource management </a> section in this article. <br>In addition to having projects with work items, you must configure the following items in <span>Workfront</span>:<br>
+ <li><span class="bold">Configuration</span>: As a resource manager or Project Owner, you or your Workfront administrator must configure certain fields and objects in your Workfront instance before managing your resources.
+For more information about the prerequisites necessary to start managing resources in Workfront, see the <a href="#prerequisites" class="MCXref xref" xrefformat="{para}"> Prerequisites for accurate resource management </a> section in this article. <br>In addition to having projects with work items, you must configure the following items in Workfront:<br>
   <ul>
    <li>Users<br>For more information about creating users, see the article <a href="../../administration-and-setup/add-users/create-and-manage-users/add-users.md" class="MCXref xref" xrefformat="{para}">Add users</a>.</li>
    <li>Job Roles<br>For more information about creating job roles, see the article <a href="../../administration-and-setup/set-up-workfront/organizational-setup/create-manage-job-roles.md" class="MCXref xref" xrefformat="{para}">Create and manage job roles</a>.</li>